tundish/pity_of_thieves/pot/odric/14_introduction.rst

 .. condition:: PLAYER.state pot.world.Spot.woodshed
 .. condition:: DRAMA.state 0

-Do you know the sound of Rooks in early dawn?
+Do you know the sound of Rooks at dawn?
 They should call that cackle a Mockery.
 Harsh critics of anyone still in their bed.